RakhithJK/libretro-Lakka-LibreELEC-wiki/PC.md

 ## Gigabyte Brix

-Lakka appears to work quite well on the Gigabyte Brix, however there area couple of caveats.
+Lakka appears to work quite well on the Gigabyte Brix, however there are a couple of caveats.

 * Make sure that the bios is updated to F8, and set in Windows 7 and CSM mode enabled.
 * Use the normal bios build, not the EFI build.